Restraining Order Handbook NJ Part 4 -What are civil restraints?

 Generally, a violation of a civil restraints agreement would not result in an arrest unless the act in itself constitutes a crime.
 For example, if one of the parties violates the civil restraints by harassing, stalking, or assaulting the other party, then there would most likely be an arrest associated with the violation.
 Regardless of the nature of the violation, if the defendant violates the civil restraints, then the plaintiff would have grounds to obtain another temporary restraining order.
 No matter which side of a domestic violence case you are on, civil restraints may be the best way to resolve your case because taking a case to trial never guarantees a certain outcome.
 If you are involved with a restraining order matter, the experienced domestic violence attorneys at the Tormey Law Firm are ready to apply their expertise to your case and assist you with negotiating your civil restraints agreement.

-Contact the Middlesex County Domestic Violence Lawyers at the Tormey Law Firm LLC
+Need a Lawyer to Negotiate Civil Restraints?
+Contact the DV Lawyers at the Tormey Law Firm LLC

 If you or a loved one needs assistance with a domestic violence restraining order matter, contact our attorneys now for immediate assistance at (908)-336-5008.
 The initial consultation is always provided free of charge.